ward/run/_posts/2016-10-22-brussels-canal-run.md

 Headphone selfie taking girl finished her 12 km as 229th out of 265 finishers, in 1h12m58s.

-I am unsure where rainbow shoulder ended up, no photos of the race have surfaced (so far?), I did not see him finish, and I never got to see his bib during the race.
+<s>I am unsure where rainbow shoulder ended up, no photos of the race have
+surfaced (so far?), I did not see him finish, and I never got to see his bib during the race.</s> Using a picture from the startline showed his face, but not his bib.
+I then googled some names from the results that I thought could be him (white guy, 40s) and... actually found him.
+Internet creeping!
+Anyway, he died a bit.
+He finished 21st in 16:42.
+That is 2:21 behind me.
+Considering we were together at the halfway point, that is quite the fading away.

 The girlfriend got herself into a sprint for the finish as well.
 She however did manage to win that sprint and, with it, the race.
 Defending champion!